 \section{Introduction}

-It is well-known that non-weight modules constitute an important ingredient in the representation theory of Lie algebras, the study of which is more challenging than that of weight modules.
-Recently these kinds of modules were extensively studied.
-For instance, non-weight modules over Virasoro algebra and related algebras (see, e.g., \cite{BM,CG1,CG2,CG3,CHS,CHSY,LiuZ,LZ2,LLZ,MW,MZ,TZ1,TZ2,TZ3}), non-weight $\mathfrak g$-modules which are free $U(\mathfrak h)$-modules (see, e.g.,\cite{HCS,N1,N2,TZ3}), where $\mathfrak h$ a subalgebra containing in some Cartan subalgebra of $\mathfrak g$.
+It is well-known that non-weight modules constitute an important ingredient in the representation theory of Lie algebras.
+Their study is, in some sense, more challenging than that of weight modules.
+Recently non-weight modules over the Virasoro algebra and some related algebras have been extensively studied (see, e.g., \cite{BM,CG1,CG2,CG3,CHS,CHSY,LiuZ,LZ2,LLZ,MW,MZ,TZ1,TZ2,TZ3}), especially those which are free over the enveloping algebra $U(\mathfrak h)$ of an abelian subalgebra $\mathfrak h$ contained in some Cartan subalgebra (see, e.g.,\cite{HCS,N1,N2,TZ3}).

 Let us recall the non-weight modules studied in \cite{HCS}.
-Let $\mathscr B=\{L_n, W_n, C_i\mid n\in\Z, i=1,2,3\}$ be a linear independent set.
-For any pair $(a,b)$ of complex numbers, the infinite-dimensional space carries the structure of a Lie algebra (see, e.g., \cite{OR}) whose Lie brackets are given by
+For any pair $(a,b)$ of complex numbers, let $\V(a,b)$ be the Lie algebra with basis $\{L_m, W_m\mid m\in\Z\}$ and the following defining relations, for $m,n\in\Z$ (see, e.g., \cite{OR}),